ENCCS/upscalingAIworkflows/content/hvd_intro.rst

    What does happen when you increase the batch size?

-.. exercise:: *Horovod*ize a CNN model.
+.. exercise:: Horovodize a CNN model.

    You can find a CNN model for an MNIST dataset :download:`here <code/SVHN_class.py>`.
 Apply the steps mentioned above and test your script.